 Social media posts require brevity, clarity and the ability to match the tone of the audience and the brand.

 Ever wonder, how do I choose a writing niche?

 If you are passionate about an industry, follow its updates avidly and possess reasonable knowledge and experience about it, then contemplate niching down.
-Real estate or the pet industry, for example, is a niche.
+Real estate or the pet industry, for example, are two great freelance writing niches.
 Commercial real estate or Pet food is niching down even further.
 Consistent work in a niche category ultimately makes you the go-to freelancer, who brands and companies seek out.
 Narrow niches work because they position you as an industry expert to your target audience.

-Here are 9 awesome writing niches to inspire you.
+Here are 12 awesome examples of freelance writing niches to inspire you.

 Use your talents, skills and personal experience to find jobs online & earn with freelance writing work!